charantejasparimi/sports-scheduler/README.md

 - This project was developed as part of the WD501 course.
 - Special thanks to the instructors and course material for guidance.

-Feel the adrenaline of Sportify—your go-to platform for sports event scheduling! ⚽🏀🎾
+Feel the adrenaline of SportSlate—your go-to platform for sports event scheduling! ⚽🏀🎾